mchobbel/osticket-ical/README.md

      -  Nb.
 The reason for this patch is that the plugin needs the imap message-id ($mid) so it can access the IMAP-message and find  the calender imap data.
 ~
+   - Activate the plugin.
+As admin goto your osticket staff panel and go to Manage -> Plugins.
+     - Choose Add new plugin.
+You should now find 'Qware ical handler'
+     - Enable the plugin
+     - Click on the Plugin name 'Qware ical handler' to trigger creation of the SQL table 'qware_ical_data'
+     - Now you're good to go!